kkelchte/kkelchte.github.io/docs/variance.md

 ![the canyon for evaluation]({{ "/imgs/17-12-20-canyon.png" | absolute_url }})

 The variance can also be due to severe overfitting.
 In that case a super simple model with only 3 conv layers might improve the stability a lot.

+### Secondary results

+The models learned from scratch over 80 episodes converge to a loss of 0.3 while the loss of the model initialized with imagenet converges to 0.17.
+This might explain the bad performance of all the models except the imagenet initialized model.
+Redo experiments with training for 160 instead of 80 episodes the models that are trained from scratch.